ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Conclusion

 \section{Conclusion}

 In this paper, we explore a novel multimodal traffic prediction task called Text-to-Traffic Generation, which aims to generate traffic situations described by text.
 To that end, we propose ChatTraffic, the first diffusion-based text-to-traffic generative model, and construct a substantial text-traffic dataset.
-Combining the advancement of the diffusion model and the spatial perception offered by the GCN, ChatTraffic is armed with realistic and accurate traffic generation capability.
+Different from traditional traffic prediction methods that only use historical data, combining the advancement of the diffusion model and the spatial perception offered by the GCN, ChatTraffic is armed with realistic and accurate traffic generation capability.
 We demonstrate the superiority of ChatTraffic over traditional prediction methods by conducting comparison experiments on the constructed dataset and showing the visualizations.
 We anticipate a growing interest from researchers in the TTG domain due to its significant practical applications, notably in enhancing the efficiency of urban transportation system management.
 In the future, we will further explore improving the accuracy of traffic situation generation through multimodal learning.